wizelineacademy/academy-go/README.md

 ## Submitting the deliverables

-For submitting your work, you should follow these steps:
+To submit your work, you should follow these steps:

 1. Create a pull request with your code, targeting the master branch of your fork.
-2. Fill this [form](https://forms.gle/K3umfgwQj2HQ6pMe9) including the PR’s url
+2. Fill this [form](https://forms.gle/P3QWb9iPU5MTaS3C8) including the PR’s url
-3. Stay tune for feedback
+3. Stay tuned for feedback
 4. Do the changes according to the reviewer's comments

 ## Documentation

-### Must to learn
+### Must learn

 - [Go Tour](https://tour.golang.org/welcome/1)
 - [Go basics](https://www.youtube.com/watch?v=C8LgvuEBraI)